Tuesday, February 27, 2007

 The city does have to improve, to get rid of its last slums provided people are well taken care of.
 But Seoul is not used to keeping track of its past yet.
 People have been used to discard old stuff for decades and even houses are disposable items, to be replaced every 20 years or so.

 Seoul Village is a virtual place to remember Seoul.
-Not as it was, not as it ough to be, but as it is being.
+Not as it was, not as it ought to be, but as it is being.

-I'll try to drop a line or a memory every know and then.
 This is neither a cityguide nor an encyclopedia but a nonsensical pile of useless thoughts on all kinds of subjects, depending on the mood (see list of posts).
-Otherwise, I do write some kind of literature about Korea (in French - see "dragedies"*), and I spill many lousy blogules over the web (in some sort of English and French).
+I'll also try to drop a line or a memory every know and then.

-Remember : I'm not a native speaker, neither in Korean nor in English.
-And I'm afraid even my French is poor.
+And remember : I'm not a native speaker, neither in Korean nor in English.
+And I'm afraid even my French is questionable.

 Stephane

 * there's not much to write about except love, life, and death.
-As I'm writing these lines, I'm lucky enough to be alive and in love, so I mostly write about death.
+As I'm writing these lines, I'm lucky enough to be alive and in love, so I mostly write about death (see "dragedies").
 "La Ligue des Oublies", my chronicles on the other history of soccer, are also available on Amazon.
+NEW: you can download the free ebook of 'Guisin-dong' (in English)

 ---